 Renewal applications can include changes to the project; however, before the Board can issue a water licence, including renewals, the proposed project must meet the requirements of Part 5 of the MVRMA, which means that a preliminary screening, EA, or EIR for the proposed activities needs to be completed.
-Previously-licensed activities that have already undergone an EA process established by the MVRMA, the Canadian Environmental Assessment Act, or the Environmental Assessment Review Process Guidelines Order may be exempt from further screening.
-Applicants should clearly explain why the project, or parts of the project, should be exempt in a covering letter attached to the application.
+Previously licensed activities that have already undergone an EA process established by the MVRMA, the Canadian Environmental Assessment Act, or the Environmental Assessment Review Process Guidelines Order may be exempt from further screening.
+In the Application Form, applicants should clearly explain why the project, or parts of the project, should be exempt.
 This explanation should include confirmation that the project has not been modified (see Exemption List Regulations), or was licensed prior to June 22, 1984 and falls under section 157.1 of the MVRMA.
 Any changes to the project may need to be screened and could be referred to EA.